 - Do you speak English? = Parlez-vous anglais? (par-lay voo ahn-glay)

-France is generally a safe country to travel in, although in larger cities there are issues with pickpockets.
-As a tourist, try not to stand out too much otherwise you risk yourself being targeted by petty thieves.
+Although France is generally a safe country to travel in, larger cities have issues with pickpockets and petty crime.
+Given the crime index of 55.12 out of 100, and increase of crime in the past year, you should exercise caution by trying not to stand out too much as a tourist, otherwise you risk yourself being targeted by petty thieves.
 Keep your valuables either in your hotel room or in a bag that isn’t immediately visible.
-Ask your French tour guide for some additional safety tips, but as long as you keep an eye on your wallet you should be fine.

 Conclusion